jmix-framework/jmix-samples-2/react-frontend-sample/README.md

-# Jmix Auth server demo
+# React frontend sample

 ## Overview

-The application demonstrates the interaction of the authentication server with a third-party frontend.
+The application demonstrates the interaction of the authentication server with a React frontend.
 This example uses a [Jmix](https://www.jmix.ru/) application with an [Auth Server](https://github.com/jmix-framework/jmix/tree/master/jmix-authserver) addon as a backend, and a [React](https://react.dev/) application as a frontend.

 **Default credentials:**

     Username - admin
     Password - admin

-## Frontend
+## React frontend

 An example of a [React](https://react.dev/) application with the [Ant.d](https://ant.design/) library.
 To work with oauth2, the library is used [react-oauth2-code-pkce]( https://www.npmjs.com/package/react-oauth2-code-pkce).